miracleezekiel/Home-Surveillance-Ecommerce-Analysis/findings.md

 * Placeholder values
 * Legitimate business classifications

+### Placeholder Value Assessment

+Several placeholder values were identified during validation, including:

+- Unknown
+- Not Applicable
+- Does Not Apply
+- Do Not Apply
+- Not Specified
+- ?

+Business-context review determined that some values represent missing information, while others represent legitimate business categories.

+For example:

+- Unbranded/Generic was retained as a valid category.
+- Other was retained as a valid product type.
+- Unknown, Not Specified, and MPN placeholder values were classified as missing information for cleaning purposes.

+All cleaning actions will be performed on a working copy of the dataset while preserving the original raw dataset.

 ### Missing Value Investigation

 The UPC field contains a substantial number of blank values.